lbrgriffith/rusty-finance/README.md

 - `loan-payment`: Calculate loan payments, including the monthly payment amount, total interest paid, and the loan payoff date.
 - `break-even-units`: Calculate the number of units a business needs to sell to break even.
 - `dcf`: Calculates the present value of future cash flows, considering the time value of money.
-- `mortgage`: Calculate mortgage payments, including the monthly payment amount, total interest paid, and the loan payoff date, taking into account the loan amount, interest rate, and loan term.
+- `mortgage`: Calculate mortgage payments.
+- `weighted-average`: Calculate the weighted average of a series of numbers.

 ## Examples